 The geometrical adaptation method is the basis of the weight tuning method, therefore each of these modes was studied with and without weight tuning.
 Thus, forming 8 adaptation approaches that were compared against the original plans and the original plans delivered to the CBCTs without adaptation.

 Dosimetric comparisons in the target were performed based on V95, V98, V107, V110, D2 and D98 (all in % of structure volume or prescription dose).
 The dose to OARs was analyzed in terms of mean and maximum dose.
-The performance was analyzed based on the cumulative dose at the end of treatment (cum.) and also on the individual CBCT scans, extrapolating the values per week to full treatment for easier comparison.
+The performance was analyzed based on the cumulative dose at the end of treatment (cum.) and also on the individual CBCT scans, extrapolating the values per image to full treatment for easier comparison.
 Although the cumulative dose is more clinically meaningful, this is a procedure to be used at each fraction, so its performance was judge on this basis as well.
-Also, if hypofractionation schemes are intended to be employed, good performance at every fraction is desired.
+Also, if hypofractionation schemes are employed, good performance at every fraction is desired.
 A constant RBE = 1.1 was applied throughout the study.
 Boxplots were utilized to summarize the results, with the median, the lower/upper hinges corresponding to the first and third quartiles (the 25th and 75th percentiles), the lower/upper whisker extending from the hinge to the smallest/largest value no further than 1.5 times the inter-quartile range from the hinge, and observations beyond the whiskers plotted individually as outliers.

 3 Results and discussion

 In this section, the performance of the original plans on the CBCT scans was analyzed first.
 Afterwards, the adaptation performance was investigated and compared, first using only the geometrical adaptation and secondly using also the weight tuning.
-Lastly, the time it took the algorithm to produce the adaptations was given.
+Furthermore, the time it took the algorithm to produce the adaptations was recorded.
 Appendix 1 in the supporting documents shows the example of 2 patients’ VFs as probed by the adaptation procedure and the beamlet’s energy, positions and weights change with the adaptation procedure in Free geometrical mode and weight tuning.

 3.1 Original plans on changing geometries